 Savings Credit was removed for people reaching State Pension age from 6 April 2016, as part of the Coalition Government’s State Pension reforms.
 The rationale was that, because the new State Pension would be set above the basic level of means-tested support, there would “no longer be a need for a complex savings reward under single tier.”
 (Cm 8528, Jan 2018, ch 2).

-The qualifying age is rising in line with the State Pension age (State Pension Credit Act 2002, s 1).
+The qualifying age is rising in line with the State Pension age (State Pension Credit Act 2002, s 1; Pensions Act 1995, Sch 4).
 Whereas at present, ‘mixed age couples’ (with one above and one below qualifying age) can opt to claim Pension Credit rather than a working age benefit, in future both will need to have done so.
-In September 2016, the Government said it expected this rule to apply from June 2018, linked to the roll-out of Universal Credit (EM to SI 2016/931).
 On 14 January 2019, the Government said the change would be introduced from 15 May 2019 (Pensions Update: Written statement – HCWS1249).
 There is transitional protection for mixed age couples entitled to Pension Credit or Housing Benefit for People over Pension Credit qualifying age at the date of change, while they continue to be entitled to either benefit (SI 2019/37; Gov.UK -Pension Credit/eligibility).

 In 2016/17, up to 1.3 million families who were entitled to receive Pension Credit did not claim the benefit.
 Up to £3.5 billion of available Pension Credit went unclaimed.
 On average, this amounted to around £2,500 per year for each family entitled to receive Pension Credit but not claiming.
 (DWP, Income-related benefits: estimates of take-up for 2016-17 November 2018).